How to Order a Starbucks Medicine Ball + Price and Ingredients

 See Also: 7 Starbucks Menu “Hacks” Guaranteed To Save You Money

-The Medicine Ball drink, otherwise known as Starbucks Coldbuster, is popular for, as the name suggests, warding off a cold.
+The Medicine Ball drink, otherwise known as the Starbucks Coldbuster, is popular for, as the name suggests, warding off a cold.

 Here is a breakdown of how the different Honey Citrus Mint Tea (aka Medicine Ball drink) ingredients can help you ward off a nasty cold: